FormalLanguageConstrainedPathQuerying/formal-lang-course/tasks.en.md

   ```
 - [ ] Add custom tests if necessary.

 ## Task 10.
-Experimental Study of Algorithms for Solving the Reachability Problem with CFG Constraints
+Experimental Study of CFPQ algorithms

-Full points: 20
+> Max score: 20

-This task is dedicated to analyzing the performance of different algorithms for solving the reachability problem between all pairs of vertices with context-free grammar (CFG) constraints: the Hellings algorithm, the matrix algorithm, the tensor algorithm, and the algorithm based on GLL.
+This task is dedicated to analyzing the performance of different algorithms for solving the reachability problem between all pairs of vertices with context-free constraints: the Helling's algorithm, the matrix algorithm, the tensor algorithm, and the algorithm based on GLL.
 During the analysis, the following questions need to be answered:
 - Which of the four algorithms has the best performance?
-- Does it make sense to use algorithms for CFG constraints to solve the reachability problem with regular constraints (since regular constraints are a special case of CFG) or is it better to use specialized algorithms for regular constraints?
+- Does it make sense to use CFPQ algorithms to solve the PRQ problem (since regular expressions are a special case of CFG) or is it better to use specialized algorithms for regular constraints?
 - How does the grammar affect the performance of the tensor algorithm and the GLL-based algorithm?
 If we fix the language, how do the properties of the grammar (size, (non)ambiguity) affect performance?